isabelc/edd-software-specs/readme.txt

 2. Back-end: Specs meta box on single download editor == Changelog ==

+= 1.6 =
+* Bug fix: shortcode now works on any page or post for a download.
+* Tweak: added CSS for compatibility with TWenty Fourteen theme's thin, dark sidebars.
+* Tweak: Updated readme with missing details about compatibility with EDD Software Licensing plugin.

 = 1.5.9 =
 * Bug fix: USD money format was showing up even when left empty.
 * Bug fix: CSS for backend Specs fields is better mobile responsive.